ValveSoftware/steam-runtime/doc/possible-designs.md

 Does not solve:

   * Games developed in an impure scout environment continue to work
-      - Not true (somewhat by design), so it will have to be opt-in
+      - Not true (somewhat by design), which is why we no longer use this design for scout games
   * Games that inappropriately bundle libraries work anyway
   * Steam client can use a newer runtime
   * i386 games work on non-i386 hosts